 Adrienne Dare is a retired college professor in Silver City, New Mexico.
+She shared her story with us in 2015; on September 5, 2019 she added an update.

 In 2002 my 90-year old mother was diagnosed with terminal cancer.
 She underwent radiation to try to reduce the tumor, but had to stop the treatment because it was too painful.
 But even after she was on hospice her pain couldn’t be controlled with medication.